 1. Choose a Video Making Tool

 Choosing a video maker isn’t that easy.
 There are plenty of options depending on your specific needs and level of expertise.
 But in most cases, you might want to choose a simpler and intuitive tool you can easily work with it, and achieve awesome results.
 No need to sweat it to make it great, but there are a number of things you need to think about, in order to make your video viral:

 2. Know Your Audience

 True, a viral video is by definition one that reaches an enormous audience.
 But that doesn’t mean viral videos are built with “everyone” as a target audience.
 Far from it.
 Videos are more shareable when they’re well-targeted, it’s clear who they’re made for, and they stick to that audience.

-So start by asking yourself who your audience is (ideally you should already have buyer personas ready to go).
+So start by asking yourself who your audience is (ideally you should already have buyer personas for your business).
 Think about what kind of video content your audience already likes.
 Are these fast and funny clips or longer explanatory videos teaching them about issues?
 Do they want something deeply emotional or something light and fun?

 3. Have a Marketing Plan

 What do successful marketing campaigns and men have in common?
 Neither of them is an island.
 Your marketing videos have to fit into a larger campaign related to how you want to present your company.
 Remember when I mentioned the power of video for small businesses – 58% of people who watch them feel the company presented is more trustworthy?

 Well, considering that videos are excellent at quickly forming meaningful associations with your company and your brand, it’s essential to ensure those are the right kind of associations.
 Then, when a customer goes to your website, the style, branding, etc. they find there should match what they saw in the video.
 This tells them they’re at the right place and further reinforces the message you’re getting across.